Vyral/base-template/_drafts/what-are-your-home-inspection-options.md

 {% include youtube.html %}

-Home inspections are a very important part of the home buying process, and here are the different types of inspections you can order.
+<center>Home inspections are a very important part of the home buying process, and here are the different types of inspections you can order.</center>

 If you’re thinking of buying a home, home inspections are something you absolutely must do.